harmonyideas/python-scripts/learning-python/README.md

 Filename      | Description
 ------------- | -------------
-deckofcards.py | Class for deck of cards fbi-crime-stats.py   | Plot graph using MatPlotLib and FBI crime stats CSV file population-by-country | Plot graph using MatPlotLib and population stats CSV file
+boto3-dynamodb-q1.pl | Simple example connecting to AWS DynamoDB and executing query using boto3. deckofcards.py | Class for deck of cards fbi-crime-stats.py   | Plot graph using MatPlotLib and FBI crime stats CSV file population-by-country | Plot graph using MatPlotLib and population stats CSV file